rdentato/dbg/README.md

                                  stderr (works as printf(...)).
                                  If DEBUG is not defined, do nothing.

+  dbgclk { ... }             --> Prints time needed to execute the block

   _dbgmsg(char *, ...)       --> Do nothing.
 Used to disable the debug message.
   _dbgchk(test, char *, ...) --> Do nothing.
 Used to disable the debug message.
+  _dbgclk                    --> Do not measure time (but still execute the block).

 ```
   Note that NDEBUG has precedence over DEBUG